SophieManuel/Visualisation_Project/README.md

 4. Select the features to visualize in the appropriate menu.
 4. In the left menu, select the type of visualization to plot (you can filter by country).
-5. The web application provide buttons to download the plot in PDF or PNG formats for later use.
+5. The web application provides buttons to download the plot in PDF or PNG formats for later use.

 ## Task affectation